danypark91/hd_log_reg/hd_log_reg_rmarkdown.md

     ## AIC: 171.97
     ##
     ## Number of Fisher Scoring iterations: 15

+The result above inidcates that the variables, `sex`, `cp`, `trestbps`, `thalach`, `oldpeak` and `ca`, are statistically significant.
+The model is reduced by fitting only important variables.
+The summary below is the fitted model of only significant variables.
+The AIC score of 171.89 with the degrees of freedom of 206.
+The reduced model has lower AIC score which suggests that it is better fitted than the full model.
+However, before using the reduced model, the ANOVA test is conducted to prove the significance of difference.

 ``` r
 #create a model with the statistically siginifcant variables only